Aliases for EDA Gene

 External Ids for EDA Gene

 Previous HGNC Symbols for EDA Gene

 The protein encoded by this gene is a type II membrane protein that can be cleaved by furin to produce a secreted form.
 The encoded protein, which belongs to the tumor necrosis factor family, acts as a homotrimer and may be involved in cell-cell signaling during the development of ectodermal organs.
 Defects in this gene are a cause of ectodermal dysplasia, anhidrotic, which is also known as X-linked hypohidrotic ectodermal dysplasia.
 Several transcript variants encoding many different isoforms have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for EDA Gene

 EDA (Ectodysplasin A) is a Protein Coding gene.
 Diseases associated with EDA include Ectodermal Dysplasia 1, Hypohidrotic, X-Linked and Tooth Agenesis, Selective, X-Linked 1.
-Among its related pathways are PEDF Induced Signaling and TNF Signaling (sino).
+Among its related pathways are TNF Superfamily Pathway: Human Ligand-Receptor Interactions and their Associated Functions and Immune System.
 GO annotations related to this gene include receptor binding and tumor necrosis factor receptor binding.

 UniProtKB/Swiss-Prot for EDA Gene